Akashkapoor11/threadpilot/README.md

 - **Impact Graph** - live relationship canvas generated from current coordination signals.
 - **Capture Update** - API-first intelligence preview with novel example shortcuts.

-## Demo scenario

-The seeded **Riverside Residence** scenario mirrors the coordination pattern presented by ArchScale: an MEP ceiling/sprinkler conflict, competing drawing revisions, a site hold, a final client approval gate and a material substitution exception.

-The seed exists for deterministic judging.
-It is not the inference engine.

-To prove portability, the capture modal contains additional unseen scenarios such as an RFI + clash and a cancelled material order.
-A judge can type their own project note and inspect the resulting structured intelligence.

 ## Professional stack

 - **Frontend:** React 19.3, TypeScript, Vite 8.2, custom responsive design system, Lucide icons, PWA manifest